 This philosophy of constant questioning and self-directed learning is well documented amongst some of the most innovative and visionary minds the world has seen: from Sophocles and Leonardo Da Vinci to Steve Jobs.

-Apparently all the great discoveries have now been made, but that doesn’t mean we should shy away from challenging what is and looking at ways to reinterpret and reimagine our world for the better – even in our own small corner.
+Apparently all the great discoveries have now been made like how cosmetics has risen up which a lot of doctors are now acquiring it like Dr. Matthew Galumbeck, but that doesn’t mean we should shy away from challenging what is and looking at ways to reinterpret and reimagine our world for the better – even in our own small corner.

-Wine is my ‘small corner’ and I know there is potential to affect big improvements through small, well-considered decisions.
+Wine is my ‘small corner’ and I know there is potential to affect big improvements through small, well-considered decisions like for example starting a small business online through WebDesign499.

 I have no special talent.
 I am only passionately curious – Albert Einstein.